Ten-try England destroy Wales to retain Six Nations title hopes

 ITOJE TRY

-There had been talk around Cardiff of nerves as Wales looked to a succession of historic last-day wins to deny England titles but the mood of optimism disappeared after two minutes when Maro Itoje scored the first of his team's tries.
+There had been talk around Cardiff of nerves as Wales looked to a succession of historic last-day wins to deny England titles but the mood of optimism disappeared after two minutes when Maro Itoje stretched out a long arm for the first try.

-A great pass by Fin Smith set up Tom Roebuck, on his first start, to claim England’s second after 11 minutes
+A great pass by Fin Smith set up Tom Roebuck, on his first start, to claim the second after 11 minutes

-Wales fullback Blair Murray had a try chalked off and was denied again by a desperate tap-tackle from hooker Luke Cowan-Dickie but Wales finally struck through centre Ben Thomas after a maul.
+Wales fullback Blair Murray had a try chalked off and was denied again by a desperate tap-tackle from hooker Luke Cowan-Dickie but Wales did get on the board through centre Ben Thomas.

 They made a mess of the restart, however, and England showed terrific handling to send centre Tommy Freeman over.
 That meant he has scored a try in all five matches in the tournament – the first England player to do so and only the second from any country after France's Philippe Bernat-Salles in 2001.

-England were on fire and scored two more tries within two minutes as slick passing and hard running sent Chandler Cunningham-South and, on his 50th appearance, prop Will Stuart over and England reached halftime with a commanding 33-7 lead.
+England were on fire and scored two more tries within two minutes as slick passing and hard running sent Chandler Cunningham-South and, on his 50th appearance, prop Will Stuart over as the visitors reached halftime with a commanding 33-7 lead.

 Debutant 20-year-old replacement Henry Pollock flanker got the seventh and Joe Heyes the eighth as the Welsh defence disintegrated.

-Thomas got his second try in a brief Welsh flurry but England poured on the power as Pollock and Cunningham-South both claimed their second tries.
+Thomas grabbed his second try in a brief Welsh flurry but England poured on the power as Pollock and Cunningham-South both claimed second tries and Wales shipped their most points ever at Cardiff, having lost 55-25 to New Zealand in 2022.

+"We have been building towards this I feel like each game we were showing a different side to us and we are happy to end like this," England captain Itoje said.

+"The thing about consistency is you have to be consistent even when results aren’t going your way and I applaud the team because even when they weren't and we were getting outside noise we kept on being consistent.

 To the chagrin of the gloomy home fans, "Swing Low" rang around the stadium at fulltime, rubbing in the humiliation on a day and season to forget for a nation who have not won a match since the 2023 World Cup.